 The timing of the cherry tree bloom is completely weather-dependent, but in northeast Ohio usually occurs somewhere between late March and early May.

-(In 2020, the local cherry blossoms didn’t start blooming until May; in 2021, they were out at the beginning of April; in 2023, the bloom will likely peak around the week of April 10th.)
+(In 2020, the local cherry blossoms didn’t start blooming until May; in 2021, they were out at the beginning of April; in 2024, the bloom will likely peak in late March/early April.)

 Once the blossoms show their white and pink faces, they can last anywhere from 1-3 weeks.
 The longer they are in bloom, the more fragile they become, though, meaning windy, rainy, or even very hot weather can easily strip the trees once the blossoms are past their peak.